Shayan-Zamiri/Shayan-Zamiri.github.io/content/About.md

 +++

 ### Short
-I'm a UE5/C++ programmer with over five years of experience, primarily working in indie game studios like Dead Mage, NoOpArmy and CyberSoul.
-I'm passionate about creating things and problem-solving.
-I hate useless abstractions and believe simplicity is the key.
+I'm a UE5/C++ programmer with over five years of experience, primarily working in studios like Dead Mage, NoOpArmy and Cybersoul.
+I'm passionate about creating innovative projects and problem-solving.
+I believe simplicity is the key and try to avoid useless abstractions.

 ### Long